The GP situation

 If you, at a later date, wish to change to a different GP, you will have to call Guidance helsenorge.no on telephone number +47 23 32 70 00.

 Having a General Practitioner while you are a student

 GPs associated with the health service at universities and colleges can be used by students who have paid their semester fees, as well as by their children under 16.
-Students who move back to their former municipality within three years are entitled to return to their GP in the municipality, even if the GP's list is full.
+Students who move back to their former municipality within three years, are entitled to return to their original GP if they the register this move in the National Population Register within 6 months, even if the GP's list is full.

-Students who have formally moved abroad are nok entitled to return to their former GP.
+Students who have formally moved abroad are not entitled to return to their former GP.

 Are you student connected to the student welfare organization in Oslo, SiO?
 Read more at SiO's own website.